apache/mxnet/ci/README.md

 ## Add a platform

-To add a platform, you should add the appropiate dockerfile in docker/Dockerfile.build.<platform> and add a shell function named build_<platform> to the file docker/runtime_functions.sh with build instructions for that platform.
+To add a platform, you should add the appropriate dockerfile in docker/Dockerfile.build.<platform> and add a shell function named build_<platform> to the file docker/runtime_functions.sh with build instructions for that platform.